newDINO/xvk_droid/README.md

 ```
 vkcube can be installed using
 ```
-pkg install vulkan-tools
+pkg i vulkan-tools
 ```

-Or you can export envirenment variables to use this library to run all the program in the this shell.
+Or you can export envirenment variables to use xvk_droid to run all the program in the this shell.
 ```
 export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH
 ```